 When I look at her pictures it absolutely makes me want to hike it.
 But I think I’d take her advice and go with a friend or my husband so there is someone to share the experience.

-All of her photos below were taken with a phone – so the quality isn’t as good as an SLR – but the coastal beauty of the Southwest Coast Path still shines through.
+All her photos were taken with a phone so the quality isn’t as good as an SLR – but the coastal beauty of the Southwest Coast Path still shines through.

 Does hiking the whole of the Southwest Coast Path have any appeal to you?